eliandoran/fix-keeweb-kdbx/README.md

 ## :warning: Disclaimer

-> This tool is operating on your sensitive data such (e.g. your passwords).
+> This tool is operating on your sensitive data such as your user names and passwords.
 The author assumes no liability for any data loss that might result from using this script.
 Make sure to personally review the contents of the scripts you are running, to ensure that none of your data is at risk.

 To view the source code of this script, go to the following URL: https://github.com/eliandoran/fix-keeweb-kdbx/blob/master/recover.sh